Tlemcen: Zayyanid period

 After the end of Almohad rule in the 1230s, Tlemcen became the capital of one of the three successor states, the Zayyanid Kingdom of Tlemcen (1236–1554).
 The Zayyanid ruler Yaghmurasen Ibn Zyan succeeded in merging Agadir and Tagrart into a single city and gave it the name Tlemcen.
 Initially, Yagmurasen resided in the Qasr al-Qadim but he soon moved the seat of power to a new citadel, the Mechouar, towards the mid 13th century.
 The city was thereafter ruled for centuries by successive Zayyanid sultans.
-During this era it was one of the most important economic and cultural centers in the region, alongside other political capitals like Fes, Tunis, and Granada.
+During this era it was one of the most important economic and cultural centers in the region, alongside other political capitals like Fez, Tunis, and Granada.
 During the Middle Ages, Tlemcen not only served as a trading city connecting the "coastal" route across the Maghreb with the trans-Saharan caravan routes, but also housed a European trading center, or funduk which connected African and European merchants.
 African gold arrived in Tlemcen from south of the Sahara through Sijilmasa or Taghaza and entered European hands.
 Consequently, Tlemcen was partially integrated into the European financial system.
 For example, Genoese bills of exchange circulated there, at least among merchants not subject to (or not deterred by) religious prohibitions.

 At the peak of its success in the first half of the fourteenth century, Tlemcen was a city of perhaps 40,000 inhabitants.
-It housed several well-known madrasas and numerous wealthy religious foundations, and became the principal intellectual center of the central Maghreb.
+It housed several well-known madrasas and numerous wealthy religious foundations, and became the principal centers of culture in the central Maghreb.
 The Zayyanids were the first to sponsor of the construction of madrasas in this part of the Maghreb, and among the most famous in Tlemcen was the Tashfiniya Madrasa founded by Abu Tashfin I (r.
 1318–1337).
-At the souq around the Great Mosque, merchants sold woolen fabrics and rugs from the East, slaves and gold from across the Sahara, local earthenware and leather goods, and a variety of Mediterranean maritime goods "redirected" to Tlemcen by corsairs—in addition to imported European goods available at the funduk.
+At the souk around the Great Mosque, merchants sold woolen fabrics and rugs from the East, slaves and gold from across the Sahara, local earthenware and leather goods, and a variety of Mediterranean maritime goods "redirected" to Tlemcen by corsairs—in addition to imported European goods available at the funduk.
 Merchant houses based in Tlemcen, such as the al-Makkari, maintained regular branch offices in Mali and the Sudan.